8bitgentleman/8bitgentleman.github.io/content/failure résumé.md

  Failures big and small.
 Professional and personal :)

- > the first step to surviving [[failure]] is to stop seeing it as a dead end and start seeing it as scaffolding
+ > the first step to surviving failure is to stop seeing it as a dead-end and start seeing it as scaffolding

  > *If you want to do something do it wrong first*